nqst/nqst.github.io/lists/book-notes/feeling-good.md

 > You don’t have to earn love or respect on the treadmill, and you don’t have to be number one before you can feel fulfilled.

-> He proposed I could facilitate this new way of looking at things by refusing to try to do an excellent job with any patient.
-Instead, I could aim for a good, consistent **effort** at each session regardless of how the patient responded, and in this way I could guarantee 100 percent success forever.

 > How could you set up process goals if you were applying for a job?
 You could (1) dress in a confident, appealing manner; (2) have your résumé edited by a knowledgeable friend and typed professionally; (3) give the prospective employer one or more compliments during the interview; (4) express an interest in the company and encourage the interviewer to talk about himself; (5) when the prospective employer tells you about his work, say something positive, using an upbeat approach; (6) if the interviewer makes a critical or negative comment about you, immediately _agree,_ using the disarming technique introduced in Chapter 6.

 > Suppose on the average it takes about ten to fifteen interviews for each acceptable job offer you receive in your profession (a typical batting average for people I know who have been recently looking for work).
 This means you’ve got to go out and get those nine to fourteen rejections over with in order to get the job you want!
 So each morning say, “I’ll try to get as many rejections as possible today.”
 And each time you do get rejected you can say, “I was successfully rejected.
 This brings me one important step closer to my goal.”